rafaelgreca/scratchml/README.md

 Features:

 - [X] Extend classification metrics to multi-class output
-- [ ] Run Linear Regression and Logistic models on multiple CPUs using joblib
+- [ ] Run Linear Regression, Logistic Regression, and KNN on multiple CPUs using joblib
 - [X] Create examples folder
 - [X] Upgrade Linear and Regression models to use more than one loss function and metric
 - [ ] Improving testing